UBC-MDS/prairielearn-migration-autotest/README.md

-# Prairielearn Tools for Migration \& Autotest
+# Prairielearn Tools for Migration \& Question Bank \& Autotest

 The repo contains scripts for the following tasks.